 I’m only kidding, of course.
 And by that last remark I meant nothing racial, either.
-I may not yet have completed the mandatory cultural sensitivity training, but that is only because they haven’t yet finished assembling the online courseware for the training.
+I may not yet have completed the mandatory multicultural sensitivity training, but that is only because they haven’t yet finished assembling the online courseware for the training.
 This is probably because it’s being run by a bunch of incompetent, feckless negroes.
-God, I don’t know how they were ever able to claw their way to the top of the corporate ladder.
+God, I don’t know how these ethinics were ever able to claw their way to the top of the corporate ladder.

 But I can see that you’re ready to return to work.
 It was great sharing this business-appropriate break-time conversation with you.
 I will now step aside so as not to invade your personal space as you pass by and make your way out of the break room door.

-And no, I did not realize that I hadn’t given you enough room to get past me before, and of course, if I happened to have brushed up against you at any time during our conversation, this was entirely accidental.
+I actually hadn’t realized that I hadn’t given you enough room to get past me before, and of course, if I happened to have brushed up against you at any time during our conversation, this was entirely accidental.